-This Honors Thesis will examine the enforcement of the law through a study of U.S. Commissioners, spanning 1850-1854.
-Chapters will be structured thematically within that time period.
+This Honors Thesis examines the enforcement of the law through a study of U.S. Commissioners, spanning 1850-1854.
+Chapters are structured thematically within that time period.
 In the thesis, I argue that U.S. authorities stumbled repeatedly, failing to enforce the statute anywhere near as extensively or harshly as its proslavery architects had imagined.

 Honors Prospectus – Submitted in May 2019, approved by the History Department in June 2019

 Introduction – U.S. Commissioners and the Fugitive Slave Law of 1850